Herzing College Skilled Trades

 - Loans, government training grants, and scholarships are available for students who qualify (our Admissions team will help you apply)

-This Combined Program Includes Valuable Safety Certifications
+Training Includes Valuable Safety Certifications

 Employers prefer to hire electrician apprentices and network cabling specialists with job safety training.
 We give you an edge by including the following safety certifications in your training: